Rick Tocchet: Gambling, horse racing, and Operation Slapshot

+Also in February 2006, Tocchet's friend Borislow spoke to the press about Operation Slapshot, defending Tocchet's reputation.
+Borislow commented: "I used to bet on sports.
+And, $1.4-million?
+I would do that in an afternoon...I'm one of the largest bettors in the country."

+On May 8, 2006, attorneys for Tocchet and Gretzky's wife Janet Jones filed notices in New Jersey that they intended to sue the state for $50 million each for defamation.
+Both Tocchet and Jones claimed to have lost business opportunities in the wake of the state's investigation, which had sullied their reputations.
+On August 3, former New Jersey state trooper James Harney pleaded guilty to conspiracy, promoting gambling, and official misconduct, and promised to help authorities with their case against Tocchet and others.
+Harney said that he and Tocchet were 50–50 partners in the betting ring.

 On May 25, 2007, Tocchet pleaded guilty to conspiracy and promoting gambling.
 New Jersey Attorney General Anne Milgram announced on August 17, that Tocchet had been sentenced to two years probation in exchange for his plea.
 He could have received up to five years in New Jersey state prison, but there was a presumption against incarceration for first-time offenders who plead guilty to such crimes.

-The NHL subsequently stated Gary Bettman, but his spokesman would not answer questions, including if Tocchet had a future in ice hockey.
+The NHL subsequently issued a statement from Gary Bettman, but his spokesman would not answer questions, including if Tocchet had a future in ice hockey.
 In late 2007, Bettman issued another statement indicating that Tocchet would not be eligible to return to the league until February 7, 2008.
 In addition to the initial criminal conduct, the Commissioner cited a number of aggravating factors including repeated illicit contact with NHL personnel and Tocchet's participation in the World Series of Poker to justify imposing a de facto two-year suspension.

 During a press conference on February 6, 2008, it was announced that Tocchet would be reinstated and would serve as assistant coach the next day, exactly two years after taking the leave of absence.
 Among other conditions of his reinstatement, Tocchet was ordered by Bettman to abstain from all forms of gambling.